muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T130)
+- New: (experimental) support for AI generated TTS using a local LLM if installed.
+If installed, supported via the map to sound.
+See documentation on how to setup the local AI LLM.
+- Fix: Filter missing right click parameters.
+- Fix: Removed invalid sync modes for vjoy remap.

 ### (m76T129B)
 - Fix: check for old tab position being invalid on profile load in case tab is no longer available.